pvtodorov/systox/README.md

 ./bash_scripts/get_folds.sh
 ```

 You can get a new set of folds by running.
-Note that this may change the outcome of the analysis.
+Note that generating new folds may change the outcome of the analysis as the original set of folds was generated used without a specific seeding.
 ```
 ./bash_scripts/generate_folds.sh
 ```